 - Screening for obstructive sleep apnea

-PCOS treatment focuses on managing your individual concerns, such as infertility, hirsutism, acne or obesity.
+PCOS treatment focuses on managing the things that are concerning you.
+This could include infertility, hirsutism, acne or obesity.
 Specific treatment might involve lifestyle changes or medication.

-Your doctor may recommend weight loss through a low-calorie diet combined with moderate exercise activities.
-Even a modest reduction in your weight — for example, losing 5 percent of your body weight — might improve your condition.
-Losing weight may also increase the effectiveness of medications your doctor recommends for PCOS, and can help with infertility.
+Your health care provider may recommend weight loss through a low-calorie diet combined with moderate exercise activities.
+Even a modest reduction in your weight — for example, losing 5% of your body weight — might improve your condition.
+Losing weight may increase the effectiveness of medications your provider recommends for PCOS, and it can help with infertility.
+Your health care provider and a registered dietitian can work with you to determine the best weight-loss plan.

-To regulate your menstrual cycle, your doctor might recommend:
+To regulate your periods, your health care provider might recommend:

 - Combination birth control pills.
-Pills that contain estrogen and progestin decrease androgen production and regulate estrogen.
-Regulating your hormones can lower your risk of endometrial cancer and correct abnormal bleeding, excess hair growth and acne.
-Instead of pills, you might use a skin patch or vaginal ring that contains a combination of estrogen and progestin.
+Pills that contain both estrogen and progestin decrease androgen production and regulate estrogen.
+Regulating your hormones can lower your risk of endometrial cancer and correct irregular bleeding, excess hair growth and acne.

 - Progestin therapy.
-Taking progestin for 10 to 14 days every one to two months can regulate your periods and protect against endometrial cancer.
-Progestin therapy doesn't improve androgen levels and won't prevent pregnancy.
+Taking progestin for 10 to 14 days every 1 to 2 months can regulate your periods and protect against endometrial cancer.
+This progestin therapy doesn't improve androgen levels and won't prevent pregnancy.
 The progestin-only minipill or progestin-containing intrauterine device is a better choice if you also wish to avoid pregnancy.

-To help you ovulate, your doctor might recommend:
+To help you ovulate so that you can become pregnant, your health care provider might recommend:

 - Clomiphene.
 This oral anti-estrogen medication is taken during the first part of your menstrual cycle.